BestReviews is reader-supported and may earn an affiliate commission. Details

 Universally fits phones from 3 inches to 7 inches.
-Sits on dashboard.
+Sits on the dashboard.
 Triple reinforcement.
-Has silica gel base, a circle of adhesive silicone film, and a suction cup.
+Has a silica gel base, a circle of adhesive silicone film, and a suction cup.
 Secure grip.
 Easy to put on.
 Cleanable.
 Can be moved in 2 angles.

 Suction cup can lose grip in humid or hot weather.

-Holds phones that are 4-to-8 inches, cases included.
+Holds phones that are 4 to 8 inches, cases included.
 Made from aluminum alloy.
 Durable.
 Long-lasting.
 Has rubber grip pads for sturdiness.
 Hole in the back allows convenient charging.
 Comes in black, grey, white, red, and pink.

 Its inflexible construction can be inconvenient.